A second kitchen, known as a scullery, is usually adjacent to the main kitchen behind a wall.

 Homeowners are remodeling their kitchens so that there is space for a home office, a computer and plenty of seating available so people can sit and participate while the cooking is going on.
 Serra also says she sees the décor in the kitchen becoming more personal, with softer furnishings and expensive artwork being hung on the walls.

-"Luxury clients have expectations that the entirety of their lifestyle needs will be answered in the design of their kitchen, no matter how small the detail,"
+"Luxury clients have expectations that the entirety of their lifestyle needs will be answered in the design of their kitchen, no matter how small the detail,"says Serra, who has also started her own blog called "The Kitchen Designer".

 For those who are strapped for time -- and who isn't? -- kitchen-appliance makers have introduced products ranging from quick-fire cooktops and ovens to speedier dishwashers to reduce the time it takes to cook and clean.
 "Families don't often have the time to cook long, elaborate meals, although they want to eat healthy, so there is an emerging trend in faster cooking appliances," Serra says.